SolRacht/WritingComDownloader/README.md

 ## Setup

-To run this program, you need [Docker](https://www.docker.com/) and [Sqlite3](https://sqlite.org/index.html).
+To build and run this program, you need [Docker](https://www.docker.com/) and [Sqlite3](https://sqlite.org/index.html).

 ### Configuration

-In `src/main/resources/applicaton.conf`, you will need to change:
+Before building, you need to change some values in `src/main/resources/applicaton.conf`:

 - `my_session` and `user_ntoken`: These are your writing.com cookies.
   - If writing.com logs you out, you will need to log in again and update `application.conf` with your new cookies